Paul Steigerwald

-Paul Steigerwald (born August 6, 1954) is an Emmy award winning American sportscaster, who through the 2016-17 NHL hockey season worked as the Pittsburgh Penguins' primary television announcer on Root Sports Pittsburgh (now AT&T SportsNet Pittsburgh).
+Paul Steigerwald (born August 6, 1954) is an American sportscaster, who through the 2016–17 NHL season first worked as the Pittsburgh Penguins' color commentator and then the TV play-by-play announcer on Root Sports Pittsburgh (now SportsNet Pittsburgh).

 Minor leagues

 Steigerwald became a hockey fan growing up in Pittsburgh's South Hills.
 One of his neighbors was Pittsburgh Penguins general manager Jack Riley, who would provide tickets for the poorly attended games.
 Steigerwald developed an interest in hockey and played at the club level while attending Kent State University.
-After graduating, Steigerwald would start his broadcast career with the Johnstown Red Wings of the Eastern Hockey League.
+After graduating, Steigerwald started his broadcast career with the Johnstown Red Wings of the Eastern Hockey League.
 WJNL, the local radio affiliate of the Johnstown Red Wings paid Steigerwald $110 a week to provide commentary for all 70 games that season.
-With a 24-45-1 record and amidst a failing economy in the Johnstown area, the Johnstown Red Wings ceased operations in 1980.
 The Eastern Hockey League later folded the following year.

 Steigerwald was later the radio play-by-play announcer for the Altoona Curve, the AA affiliate of the Pittsburgh Pirates, from 2005 to 2007.

 Pittsburgh Penguins

-The Penguins hired Steigerwald as their marketing director at age 25, and he became their radio color analyst in 1985.
-FSN Pittsburgh (now AT&T SportsNet Pittsburgh) hired him on 29 June 2006, as its TV play-by-play announcer after it declined to renew the contract of fellow Penguins broadcaster Mike Lange, who was later hired by the team exclusively as its radio play-by-play announcer.
+The Penguins hired Steigerwald as their marketing director at age 25, and he became their TV and radio color commentator in 1985.
+FSN Pittsburgh (now SportsNet Pittsburgh) hired him on June 29, 2006, as its TV play-by-play announcer after it declined to renew the contract of fellow Penguins broadcaster Mike Lange, who was later hired by the team exclusively as its radio play-by-play announcer.
 Steigerwald denied persistent rumors that he worked behind the scenes to secure Lange's dismissal.
-On 18 August 2011, Steigerwald and color analyst Bob Errey were re-signed by Root Sports to multi-year contracts.
-During a Penguins/Capitals game on 19 March 2013; two fans were spotted with a large picture of Steigerwald on a stick.
-Bob Errey referred to the prop as "Steigy on a Stick," which became an instant viral hit with Penguins fans.
+On August 18, 2011, Steigerwald and color analyst Bob Errey were re-signed by Root Sports to multi-year contracts.
+During a Penguins/Capitals game on March 19, 2013; two fans were spotted with a large picture of Steigerwald on a stick.
+Errey referred to the prop as "Steigy on a Stick," which became an instant viral hit with Penguins fans.

-On 16 May 2017, Root Sports and the Pittsburgh Penguins announced that, starting in the 2017-18 hockey season, Steigerwald would transition to the Penguins' front office in a new role with the communications and marketing department.
-Steve Mears, an NHL Network broadcaster and former radio play-by-play voice of the New York Islanders, replaced Paul Steigerwald as the network's TV play-by-play broadcaster for Penguins games.
+On May 16, 2017, Root Sports and the Pittsburgh Penguins announced that, starting in the 2017-18 hockey season, Steigerwald would transition to the Penguins' front office in a new role with the communications and marketing department.
+Steve Mears replaced Steigerwald as the network's TV play-by-play broadcaster for Penguins games.

 Cameo

 Steigerwald appeared in the Jean-Claude Van Damme action movie Sudden Death.
-Playing himself alongside Mike Lange, he provided commentary for a hockey game during which Van Damme's character fought off terrorists; his part climaxed with him exclaiming "holy shit!" when the scoreboard above the arena was damaged.
+Playing himself alongside Mike Lange, he provided commentary for a hockey game during which Van Damme's character fought off terrorists.